simonsobs/map_based_simulations/201901_gaussian_fg_lensed_cmb_realistic_noise/README.md

 * `telescope` is `sa` or `la`
 * `band` is the channel frequency in GHz

+Total disk space used is 1.1 T for the 4096 simulations and 43 GB for the 512 simulations.

 ## Software

 * The PySM components are available in the [`so_pysm_models`](https://github.com/simonsobs/so_pysm_models) package, version 0.1.0, see the [documentation](https://so-pysm-models.readthedocs.io/en/0.1.dev)